Rowanto/dyndb-kopier/README.md

-# dynamodb-copy-table
+# dyndb-kopier
-A simple python script to copy dynamodb table
+A simple python script to copy dynamodb table.
+Taken from https://github.com/techgaun/dynamodb-copy-table and renamed it to a shorter name.

+The aim of this script is only to copy content from one dynamodb table to another on in another region.
+It's to make migration easier for smaller table, althought it can also be used for medium sized ones.

 ---